kiedunne/CV/README.md

 **The Ottawa Civic Hospital, Ottawa, Canada** (August 2012 - May 2013)
 *Researcher - Neurosurgery*
 <ul>
-<li>Completed spinal cord injury assessments from participant data files and conducted phone interviews with participants</li>
+<li>Completed spinal cord injury assessments and phone interviews with participants recruited to a study about spinal cord injury outcomes </li>
 <li>Assisted with an animal investigation of stem cell efficacy in crossing thoracic spinal cord transections</li>
 </ul>